Webdriver.io Overview

 Source

-There are three ways to load your Webdriver.io scenario into the Testable platform.
+There are two ways to load your Webdriver.io scenario into the Testable platform.

-2. Upload All Files: Upload all files required to run your Webdriver.io test without editing any of them in the browser.
-Note that if you upload a zip file it will be unzipped on the test runner before execution.
+1. Upload Files: Upload the files/folders required to run your Webdriver.io test.
+Note that if you upload a zip file it can either be unzipped into your scenario or on the test runner before execution.

 Webdriver.io Test Runner Configuration